-Ewing's sarcoma is a malignant (cancerous) bone tumor that affects children.
+Ewing sarcoma is a malignant (cancerous) bone tumor that affects children.

-Ewing's sarcoma can occur any time during childhood and young adulthood, but usually develops during puberty, when bones are growing rapidly.
-It is 10 times as common in Caucasian children as in African-American, African, and Asian children.
+Ewing sarcoma can occur anytime during childhood and young adulthood.
+But it usually develops during puberty, when bones are growing rapidly.
+It is 10 times as common in Caucasian children as in African American, African, and Asian children.

-The tumor often spreads (metastasis) to the lungs and other bones.
-Spread at the time of diagnosis is seen in about one-third of children with Ewing's sarcoma.
+The tumor often spreads (metastasizes) to the lungs and other bones.
+At the time of diagnosis, spread is seen in about one-third of children with Ewing sarcoma.

 There are few symptoms.
 The most common is pain and occasionally swelling at the site of the tumor.